tanmaygadgil/imdb-analysis/README.md

     - Random Forest (Overfits)
     - XGBoost (Best Performer)
     - Neural Net

+- The XGBoost model performed the best with and R2 Score of ~0.83 on test data.

 - Looking at the coefficients of the linear model we can see that the `crew_mean` and `cast_mean` features have a very positive relationship with the rating.
 Certain genres like `film-noir`, `animation`, `short` and `western` also have a strong positive relationship with the IMDB rating.
 Other genres like `sci-fi` and `adventure` show a negative relationship